 The Mediatrix and Co-Redemptrix Question: Eastern African Perspectives on Mary Before Vatican II

-By Fr.
-Casmir Odundo
+By Fr Casmir Odundo

 Just before this conciliar debate, the preparatory vota submitted by various bishops and institutions in 1959–60 offer valuable insight into the theological expectations and pastoral concerns of the time.
-I examined the vota of the bishops from East Africa on this issue.
+I examined the vota of the bishops from Eastern Africa on this issue.

 The Eastern African Vota: A Desire for Definition

 A significant number of Eastern African bishops expressed support for the definition of Mary’s universal mediation of grace.
-The then Archbishop of Nairobi, John Joseph McCarthy, asserted that such a definition would be “of great benefit to the Christian faithful.”
-Fr Patrick Cullen, SPS, then Pro-Prefect Apostolic of Eldoret, noted that both clergy and laity in his jurisdiction had petitioned for this doctrine to be considered and, if opportune, defined.
+The then Archbishop of Nairobi, John Joseph McCarthy, asserted that such a definition would be “of great benefit to the Christian faithful.Fr Patrick Cullen, SPS, then Pro-Prefect Apostolic of the then Prefecture of Eldoret, noted that both clergy and laity in his jurisdiction had petitioned for this doctrine to be considered and, if opportune, defined.
 Archbishop Cornelius Bronsveld, then Archbishop of Tabora, argued that a formal definition would deepen Marian devotion, given its implicit presence in papal teaching.

 Bishop John B. Cesana of Gulu and Edoardo Mason, Vicar Apostolic of Bahr el-Ghazal, requested the explicit definition of Mary as Mediatrix omnium gratiarum and Co-redemptrix.
 Similarly, René-Georges Pailloux, Apostolic Prefect of Fort Rosebery, called for a dogmatic definition grounded in Sacred Scripture.